DeMarcoLab/juno/TUTORIAL.md

 On the General Tab
 - Set the beam width to 400e-6
 - Set the beam width to 400e-6
-- Set the lens shape to 'Circular', using the drop-down menu
+- Set the shape to 'Circular', using the drop-down menu
-- Set the propagation distance to 300e-6
+- Set the Distance to 300e-6
-- Press 'Calculate final propagation' to visualise the cross-section of the beam propagation when it enters the first lens

 On the Simulation Tab:
 - Set the pixel size to 1e-6
 - Set the simulation width to 500e-6
 - Set the simulation height to 500e-6
     - Note, the simulation width and height defined in this window have no effect other than for visualisation and construction purposes, the actual parameters will be set in the simulation setup interface.

-Once complete:
-- Press 'Save Profile' and save the configuration file as 'Tutorial_beam.yml' under the config folder.
+Press "Generate Beam" to generate the beam propagation.

 The Beam Creation interface should now look like this:
 <figure>